Supreetp1608/Aps_portfolio/README.md

 ## Why These Methods Are Better

-### Round Robin Load Balancing
+### Ant Colony Optimization (ACO) for Load Balancing
 **Advantages:**
-- Simple and easy to implement.
-- Ensures equal distribution of traffic across all instances.
+- Adaptive Learning: Continuously updates the routing paths based on real-time data, leading to better performance over time.
+- Scalability: Efficiently manages a large number of instances by distributing load based on pheromone trails.
+- Resilience: Handles dynamic and unpredictable loads effectively by leveraging the collective learning of multiple agents (ants).

 **Improvements over existing methods:**
-- Provides a fair distribution of requests in a circular manner, avoiding the risk of overloading a single instance.

-### Least Connections Load Balancing
-**Advantages:**
-- Dynamically allocates requests to instances with the fewest active connections.
-- Helps in evenly distributing the load and preventing bottlenecks.

-**Improvements over existing methods:**
-- Unlike static allocation methods, it adapts to real-time traffic conditions, reducing the chances of overloading any single instance.
+- Enhanced Decision Making: Utilizes historical performance data through pheromone trails, leading to more informed and effective load distribution decisions.
+- Optimized Resource Utilization: Ensures optimal use of available resources by dynamically adapting to changing conditions.
+- Reduced Bottlenecks: Minimizes the risk of overloading individual instances by distributing requests based on real-time metrics and historical data.

 ### Weighted Round Robin Load Balancing
 **Advantages:**